JACKSONVILLE, Fla. – The year of 1925. Calvin Coolidge was our president. The cost of gas was between 20 to 30 cents a gallon.

 “We had to go to Sunday school every Sunday morning,” she says, smiling as if she’s about to tell a joke.

-After receiving a third hug before concluding the interview, Evans, who was extremely happy to welcome News4JAX into her home, imparted some words of wisdom to remind everyone to stay focused on what really matters in life.
+And after the third hug I got from Mrs. Evans, who was so happy to welcome me into her home, her words of wisdom remind me to stay focused on what really matters in life.

 “I thank God for the moment that he has let me see 100 years,” Mrs. Evans repeated.
 “And I’ve been asked many times, what was my secret: Love the Lord and love people.”